GarryMorrison/Feynman-knowledge-engine/README.md

 Currently very pre-alpha

-A series of blog posts that tries to explain my ideas: http://write-up.semantic-db.org/
+A series of blog posts that tries to explain my ideas:<br>
+http://write-up.semantic-db.org/

-A blog post trying to summarize and give an interpretation of the BKO scheme: http://write-up.semantic-db.org/166-an-interpretation-of-my-bko-scheme.html
+A blog post trying to summarize and give an interpretation of the BKO scheme:<br>
+http://write-up.semantic-db.org/166-an-interpretation-of-my-bko-scheme.html

-A big collection of example sw files: http://semantic-db.org/sw-examples/
+A big collection of example sw files:<br>
+http://semantic-db.org/sw-examples/

-Wikipedia to link-structure sw files: http://semantic-db.org/wikipedia-sw/
+Wikipedia to link-structure sw files:<br>
+http://semantic-db.org/wikipedia-sw/

 My console history.
-Essentially a giant collection of examples: https://github.com/GarryMorrison/Feynman-knowledge-engine/blob/master/sa-console-command-history.txt
+Essentially a giant collection of examples:<br>
+https://github.com/GarryMorrison/Feynman-knowledge-engine/blob/master/sa-console-command-history.txt

-Visualizing sw files, via the DOT language: http://write-up.semantic-db.org/169-visualizing-sw-files.html
+Visualizing sw files, via the DOT language:<br>
+http://write-up.semantic-db.org/169-visualizing-sw-files.html

 A definition of the if-then machine, a proposed approximation to a single neuron:<br>